webtides/luna-docs/content/docs/elements.md

 ```

-## Using components
+## Using elements

-You can use a component by adding its tag name to your html.
+You can use an element by adding its tag name to your html.
 The tag name will
-be you component class name, but transformed to dash-case.
+be you element class name, but transformed to dash-case.

 ```js
 // The element definition